replicatedhq/replicated-docs/docs/release-notes/rn-app-manager.md

 * Updates SchemaHero to v0.13.2 to resolve CVE-2022-21698.

 ### Bug Fixes {#bug-fixes-1-84-0}
-* Updates the provided support-bundle CLI command to use the generated Kubernetes resources instead of raw upstream spec when running in [Helm managed mode (Alpha)](/vendor/helm-install).
+* Updates the support-bundle CLI command provided in the admin console to use the generated Kubernetes resources instead of the raw upstream spec when running in Helm-managed mode (Alpha).
-* Fixes an issue that caused secrets and config maps created outside of Helm to be left over in the namespace after Helm chart is uninstalled in [Helm managed mode (Alpha)](/vendor/helm-install).
+* Fixes an issue that caused Secrets and ConfigMaps created by the admin console to be left in the namespace after a Helm chart is uninstalled in Helm-managed mode (Alpha).
-* Fixes an issue where application [status informers](/vendor/admin-console-display-app-status) would not update if the Admin Console pod was restarted.
+* Fixes an issue where application status informers did not update if the admin console pod was restarted.
-* Fixes an issue where a user that is logged in could navigate to `/secure-console` instead of being redirected to `/apps`.
+* Fixes an issue where a user that is logged in could navigate to the login page instead of being redirected to the application dashboard.
-* Fixes an issue where KOTS fails to render Helm charts that have subcharts referenced as local file repositories.
+* Fixes an issue where the app manager failed to render Helm charts that have subcharts referenced as local file repositories.

 ## 1.83.0